 The first probable factor is that a "'rights revolution" has swept the globe, bills of rights have been advocated on the ground that even elected legislatures in liberal democracies are prone to violate the rights of unpopular minorities'.
-Despite several campaigns to enact a federal bill of human rights for Australia, 11 the Commonwealth Parliament has so far proven highly resistant to this revolution.
-At the state and territory level, only the Australian Capital Territory 22 and Victoria 33 have enacted bills of rights.
+30 Despite several campaigns to enact a federal bill of human rights for Australia, 31 the Commonwealth Parliament has so far proven highly resistant to this revolution.
+At the state and territory level, only the Australian Capital Territory 32 and Victoria33 have enacted bills of rights.
 The failure to enact a federal bill of human rights has isolated Australia.
 Australia is said to be the only democratic nation in the world without a national bill of human rights; 34 it is an outlier among Western countries.
-Jurisdictions which share our common law pedigree have enacted national bills of human rights - Canada, 36 New Zealand, 37 Hong Kong, 38 South Africa, 39 the United Kingdom, 40 and Ireland.
+35 Jurisdictions which share our common law pedigree have enacted national bills of human rights - Canada, 36 New Zealand, 37 Hong Kong, 38 South Africa, 39 the United Kingdom, 40 and Ireland.
 41

 The judiciary have been grappling with how to protect an individual's rights in the absence of a federal bill of human rights.
 For example, French CJ (extracurially) has acknowledged that debate over a bill of human rights for Australia was 'being pursued vigorously around the country'.
 His Honour considered that the debate provided an 'opportunity to reflect about', amongst other things, the way in which 'the common law is used to interpret Acts of Parliament and regulations made under them so as to minimise intrusion into those rights and freedoms'.
-French CJ has also addressed audiences in the United States of
+French CJ has also addressed audiences in the United States of America 44 and the United Kingdom, have bills of rights, where his Honour again pondered on human rights protection in Australia without a bill of